jackgo73/psqlplus/README.md

 ## How to update

-psqlplus automatically queries the latest version and download.
+psqlplus automatically queries the latest version and download

 ```shell
 ./setup.sh update